Paul Shaffer: Musical collaboration

-Shaffer has served as musical director and producer for the Rock and Roll Hall of Fame induction ceremony since its inception in 1986 and filled the same role for the 1996 Olympic Games closing ceremonies from Atlanta, Georgia.
-Shaffer also served as musical director for Fats Domino and Friends, a Cinemax special that included Ray Charles, Jerry Lee Lewis, and Ron Wood.
+Shaffer has served as musical director and producer for the Rock and Roll Hall of Fame induction ceremony since its inception in 1986 and filled the same role for the 1996 Summer Olympics closing ceremony in Atlanta.
+Shaffer also served as musical director for Fats Domino and Friends, a Cinemax special that included Ray Charles, Jerry Lee Lewis, and Ronnie Wood.

 Shaffer has hosted Musicians Hall of Fame and Museum induction concert and ceremonies.

 In 2017, Shaffer reunited with his band, resuming its previous name, and recorded the self-titled album Paul Shaffer and the World's Most Dangerous Band.
 Shaffer and the band released their album in March and then went on tour, as well, as making appearances on both Jimmy Kimmel Live and The Late Show with Stephen Colbert, for which Shaffer and the band returned to the Ed Sullivan Theater for the first time since Letterman's finale two years earlier.
-In 2023, the band returned to 30 Rockefeller Plaza to act as the house band for one episode of The Tonight Show Starring Jimmy Fallon while the regular band, The Roots, prepared for the 65th Annual Grammy Awards in Los Angeles.
+In 2023, the band returned to 30 Rockefeller Plaza to act as the house band for one episode of The Tonight Show Starring Jimmy Fallon while the regular band, the Roots, prepared for the 65th Annual Grammy Awards in Los Angeles.
+They returned to the Tonight Show for a week in February 2025 when the Roots took a week off to rehearse for Saturday Night Live's 50th anniversary special.
+Shaffer revisited Studio 6A, where Late Night had been taped, in 2023 to perform a cover of Patti LaBelle’s “New Attitude” with Kelly Clarkson for her eponymous talk show.

-Movie appearances
+Movie and documentary appearances

 Shaffer has appeared in a number of motion pictures over the years, including a small role (Artie Fufkin of Polymer Records) in Rob Reiner's This Is Spinal Tap, Blues Brothers 2000, a scene with Miles Davis in the Bill Murray film Scrooged, and as a passenger in John Travolta's taxicab in Look Who's Talking Too.
-In addition, Shaffer lent his voice to Disney's animated feature and television series Hercules, as the character Hermes.
+In addition, Shaffer lent his voice to Disney's animated feature and television series Hercules as the character Hermes.

-Around 1998, Shaffer was on Hollywood Squares.

-The following year, he appeared in Blues Traveler's video for the song "Hook".